GeorgeCrossIV/AstraDMLDemo/Readme.md

 ![Physical Architecture](img/physical-architecture.jpg)

 This is a Cloud native application which demonstrates the ability to use DBaaS and IaaS in concert to rapidly implement the solutions.
 In the steps below, we outline how to leverage Astra for FREE and in minutes as the data store for this demo.
-*(Optional)* Lifecycle Manager is used to install and configure a three-node DSE cluster, with Stargate on a seperate VM.
+*(Optional)* Lifecycle Manager is used to install and configure a three-node DSE cluster, with Stargate on a separate VM.

 ## Getting Started